fexadyn/Udacity-TrafficSignRecognition-P2/writeup.md

 ![alt text][samples]

 Next, I used histogram visualization to understand the distribution of each class in training, validation and test dataset.
-In the original distribution, it is very easy to see number of samples in each class is not distributed equally.
+In the original distribution, it is very easy to see the number of samples in each class is not distributed equally.

-As this might cause a bias in the training process, I used augmentation techniques to increase the number of samples in underrepresented classes.
-You can see the distribution after the augmentation in the same chart below:

 ![alt text][stats_org]